ArNAB-0053/App/README.md

-# LeafArmor
+# Groot
 Detects diseases on a plant leaf.
-# Welcome to the LeafArmor wiki!
+# Welcome to the Groot wiki!

-This repository includes the project of a leaf disease detection system named **"LeafArmor"**
+This repository includes the project of a leaf disease detection system named **"Groot"**

 ## Introduction-